douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * elfo - elf
 * elfosi - to excavate
 * eligi - to discharge
+* eligo - output
 * elimini - to eliminate
+* elirejo - outlet
 * eliri - to exit; to go out
 * elito - elite
 * elmigranto - emigrant
 * elmigri - to emigrate
 * elmontrado - exhibition; display
 * elmontri - to demonstrate
+* elpago - payout
 * elparolado - speech
+* elparoli - to pronounce
 * elpeli - to expel; to evict
 * elpensi - to contrive; to devise
-* elsendi - to send out; to broadcast, to emit
+* elsendi - to send out; to broadcast; to emit
 * elsendisto - broadcaster
 * elspezi - to expend
 * elspezo - expense; expenditure